jnozzi/cocoadev.com/markdown/ImplementingFullScreen.md

 ----

-For the first question, take a look at General/DisplayKit [http://www.zobs.net/brian/software/].
+For the first question, take a look at DisplayKit [http://www.zobs.net/brian/software/].
 It provides basic screen capturing, resolution switching and gamma fading functions.

-For the second question, I'm not 100% sure how to go about this but I'd guess you'd have to manually create a window with a style mask of General/NSBorderlessWindowMask and a content rect of the screen's frame (minus the menu bar height) and then call [window setLevel:General/NSFloatingWindowLevel];  and then do whatever drawing you want in that window.  -- Bo
+For the second question, I'm not 100% sure how to go about this but I'd guess you'd have to manually create a window with a style mask of NSBorderlessWindowMask and a content rect of the screen's frame (minus the menu bar height) and then call [window setLevel:NSFloatingWindowLevel];  and then do whatever drawing you want in that window.  -- Bo

 ----